Summary & Highlights

-The drawbacks of a pill box with an alarm are that they can be expensive and seniors may not want to use one if they do not have to.
+The drawbacks of a pill box with an alarm are that it can be expensive, and seniors may not want to use one if they do not have to.
 Some people find them difficult to use because of the buttons and screens on them.

 Automatic Pill Dispensers

 With an automatic medication dispenser, they will never have to worry about missing doses again.

 These dispensers can alert the user when it is time to take a pill and dispense the correct dosages.

 This makes taking medications a lot easier for seniors with dementia, and it can help them stay healthy overall.
 Many of them can even sound an alarm or alert caregivers when medications are missed.

 However, these systems must be filled with the correct pills in the correct locations, which can be difficult for some people with dementia.
 Caregivers can step in and help with this function.
 The best automatic pill dispenser for dementia will hold at least a week’s medication at a time, so this won’t be too cumbersome of a duty.

 Electronic Pill Dispensers With Remote Monitoring

 Several pill dispensers with remote monitoring features can be a great help for seniors with dementia.
 These pill dispensers can alert caregivers when a dose is missed, so there is no need to worry about forgetting to give the medication.